 The university provides various programming to promote the awareness of and response to sexual misconduct and interpersonal violence.
 New students and employees are provided primary prevention and awareness education as part of orientation.
 The programs reinforce that NC State prohibits these offenses and any other form of violence, and give new students and employees the definitions of prohibited actions as well as definitions and examples of consent.
-The programs train attendees on safe and positive options for bystander intervention and how individuals may take action to prevent harm or intervene in risky situations.
-The programs train new students and employees to recognize the signs of abusive behavior and how to avoid potential attacks.
+The programs train individuals on safe and positive options for bystander intervention and how individuals may take action to prevent harm and be active bystanders.
+The programs train new students and employees to recognize behaviors which may be a violation of university policies.
 The programs are also offered to current students, student organizations, and employees as part of an ongoing prevention and awareness campaign.

-Additionally, University Police, the Women's Center, and Student Health Services offer sexual misconduct and interpersonal violence education and information programs to University students and employees upon request.
+Additionally, the Women's Center offers sexual misconduct and interpersonal violence education and information programs to University students and employees upon request.
 Literature is also provided to survivors of sexual misconduct and relationship or interpersonal violence.
 The literature includes information about additional on and off-campus resources, as well as information on:

-- The importance of preserving evidence; - The rights of victims and the institution's responsibilities regarding orders of protection including, no contact orders, restraining orders, and other lawful orders issued by criminal or civil courts; - The procedures for institutional; and - The access and options victims have for University interim measures.
+- The importance of preserving evidence; - The rights of victims and the institution's responsibilities regarding orders of protection including, no contact orders, restraining orders, and other lawful orders issued by criminal or civil courts; - The procedures for institutional processes; and - The access and options victims have for University interim supportive measures.

-Role & Responsibility of Student Health Services
+Role & Responsibility of Campus Health

-You are encouraged to go to a medical center following a sexual assault in order to check for internal injuries, sexual transmitted infections, and/or pregnancy.
-If a student seeks assistance at Student Health Services following an act of sexual misconduct or relationship or interpersonal violence, the student will be provided information on available sexual assault forensic nurses and referred to a local hospital or InterAct of Wake County.
-These are designated facilities where trained sexual assault forensic nurse examiners can complete an examination and evidence collection.
-Student Health Services will provide any follow-up medical care.
-Female students may contact the Student Health Service's Women's Health Center and male students can contact the Student Health Services mainline to make an appointment for assistance.
+You are encouraged to go to a medical center or appropriate facility following a sexual assault in order to check for internal injuries, sexual transmitted infections, and/or pregnancy.
+If a student seeks assistance at Campus Health following an act of sexual misconduct or interpersonal violence, the student will be provided information on available sexual assault forensic nurses and referred to a local hospital or InterAct of Wake County.
+These are designated facilities where sexual assault forensic nurse examiners can complete an examination and evidence collection.
+Campus Health will provide any follow-up medical care.
+Students can contact the Campus Health mainline (919-515-2563) to make an appointment for assistance.